 In 2016 the RCRCA and Area II employees joined up with the Marshall Minnesota Extension employees to Adopt-A-Family that was working with the Women's Rural Advocay Program.
 The employees purchased gifts for a family to receive for Christmas.
 We all helped to make someone's Christmas special and let them feel the spirit of christmas.

-On May 30, members of the St. Matthew Lutheran Youth Group from Wabasso assisted in the spring cleanup effort.
-RCRCA and Area II presented the group with a donation of $400 for their community service efforts as they fundraise for their upcoming mission trip.
+On October 10, 2020, members of the St. Matthew Lutheran Youth Group from Wabasso assisted in the fall cleanup effort.
+RCRCA and Area II presented the group with a total donation of $200 for their mission work.

 For more information about RCRCA and Area II, please visit their websites: www.rcrca.com and area2.org.